Between the Devil and the Deep Blue Sea: The Light at the Bottom of the World by London Shah

 Recent Comments

-- denise_l on Party Like It’s 1899: Edgar Allan Poe’s “The Masque of the Red Death” 55 mins ago

-- denise_l on Watch the First Colorful Trailer for H.P.
-Lovecraft’s Color Out of Space 2 hours ago

-- gonzojoey on Dune: The Sisterhood Showrunner Steps Down to Write Dune Sequel 2 hours ago
+- 18thstjoe on Dune: The Sisterhood Showrunner Steps Down to Write Dune Sequel 30 mins ago

+- ChristopherLBennett on You Will Believe a Hello Kitty!
+Pez Dispenser Can Fly — Ant-Man & The Wasp 36 mins ago

-- cap-mjb on You Will Believe a Hello Kitty!
-Pez Dispenser Can Fly — Ant-Man & The Wasp 2 hours ago
+- wlewisiii on You Will Believe a Hello Kitty!
+Pez Dispenser Can Fly — Ant-Man & The Wasp 45 mins ago

-- SunDriedRainbow on Reading The Wheel of Time: Rand Makes a Plan and Egwene Finds a Collar in Robert Jordan’s The Shadow Rising (Part 9) 3 hours ago

-- JohnPeachey on Then We Came to the End: The Last Dark, by Stephen R. Donaldson 3 hours ago
+- Niallerz1992 on Between Two Worlds: NBC’s Awake Was Cancelled Before Its Time 56 mins ago